datacamp/courses-introduction-to-python/chapter1.md

 Python is perfectly suited to do basic calculations.
 Apart from addition, subtraction, multiplication and division, there is also support for more advanced operations such as:

 - Exponentiation: `**`.
 This operator raises the number to its left to the power of the number to its right.
-For example `4**2` will give `16`.
+For example `4**2` is `4` to the power of `2` and will give `16`.
 - Modulo: `%`.
 This operator returns the remainder of the division of the number to the left by the number on its right.
-For example `18 % 7` equals `4`.
+For example `18 % 7` equals `4` because `7` fits into `18` twice, leaving you with a remainder of `4`.

 The code in the script gives some examples.

+Suppose you are gardening and you have found a rose has blossomed, let's call this day `0`.
+Every day you come back, you notice that the number of roses has doubled!

+How many roses do you have after five days?

 `@instructions`
-Suppose you have $100, which you can invest with a 10% return each year.
-After one year, it's `100 * 1.1 = 110` dollars, and after two years it's `100 * 1.1 * 1.1 = 121`.
-Add code to calculate how much money you end up with after 7 years, and print the result.
+- Change the values of the numbers shown to see how Python performs addition and subtraction.
+- Change the values of the numbers shown to see how multiplication, division, modulo, and exponentiation works in Python.
+- Print the number of roses that are now in the garden by calculating `2` to the power of `5`.

 `@hint`
-After two years you have `100 * 1.1 * 1.1 = 100  * (1.1 ** 2)`.
-How much do you have after 7 years then?
+- The syntax for "the power of" is `**`.

 `@pre_exercise_code`
 ```{python}